fabrik-red/images/README.md

     env MAKEOBJDIRPREFIX=/fabrik/jail/obj SRCCONF=/etc/src-jail.conf make -j4 buildworld

 > -jX addjust X to the number of CPU cores, in this case 4

+After having the workd and kernel the `zfs.sh` script can be used to create `raw` images.
+`raw` images